AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 material bodies (compared to distant

-places) time flows more slowly *), there is a " slowing down of the flow of time through the
+places) time flows more slowly *), there is a "slowing down of the flow of time through the

-The consequences of this phenomenon (such
+consequences of this phenomenon (such as

-of gravitational collapse and the formation of black holes (see
+gravitational collapse and the formation of black holes (see

 §4.2,4.3).

-*) If we stood on the anthropocentric
+*) If we took the anthropocentric

 This gravitational dilation of time is related to